AlbusDracoSam/YOLO-Object-Detection/README.md

 			-train
 			-val

-	Since coco yaml looks for the annotated labels the folder must be in this format.
+	The folder must be in this format since coco yaml looks for annotated labels.

-2. Image annotation is done using https://www.makesense.ai/
+2. Image annotation ✏️ is done using [Make Sense](https://www.makesense.ai/)

-3. The export annotation should be in A .zip package containing files in YOLO format.
+3. The export annotation should be in the form of a.zip file containing YOLO files.

-4. Annotate both the train and val data and put it in the labels folder.
+4. Both the train and the val data should be annotated and saved in the labels folder.

-5. Navigate to https://github.com/ultralytics/yolov5 and open with colab.
+5. Navigate 🚀 to [Ultralytics](https://github.com/ultralytics/yolov5) and open with colab.

-6. Compress the train_data folder containing the images and label into a compressed zip folder and 	  upload the same to colab.
+6. Compress the images and labels in the train data folder into a compressed zip folder and upload it to colab.

 7. Unzip the file in the colab.

-8. Download the COCO128.yaml file from files -> yolov5 -> data.
+8. Download ⬇️ the COCO128.yaml file from files -> yolov5 -> data.

-9. Rename the file.
+9. Rename 📝 the file.
 Here we are only going with a single class called the 'chicken'.

 10. Edit the 'nc' i.e., number of classes.
 Here we give it as 1.